theBlue0x/docs/docs/connect/local.md

 2. To set JAVA_HOME, do the following:

-    -  This PC -> Right click -> Properties -> Scroll down to Advanced System Settings
+    -  In Search, search for and then select: System (Control Panel)

-    -  On the new Window -> Advanced Tab -> Environment Variables
+    -  Click the Advanced system settings link

+    -  Click Environment Variables.
+In the section System Variables find the PATH environment variable and select it.
+Click Edit.
+If the PATH environment variable does not exist, click New.

-    -  Edit JAVA_HOME to point to where the JDK software is located; for example,  *C:\Program Files\Java\jdk1.6.0*.
+    -  In the Edit System Variable, edit JAVA_HOME to point to where the JDK software is located; for example,  *C:\Program Files\Java\jdk1.6.0*.

 ## Download and Connect to the Blue0x Network